-Disciplinary Probation: Designation of a period of time during which the student will not be in good standing with the school.
-The terms of the probation may involve restrictions of student privileges and/or may delineate expectations of behavior.
+Disciplinary Probation: Designation of a period during which the student will not be in good standing with the school.
+The terms of the probation may involve restrictions on student privileges and/or may delineate expectations of behavior.
 Consequences may also be spelled out if the student fails to meet the terms.
 A record of the probationary period will be included in the student's academic file.

-Transcript Notation: A notation on the student's official transcript will indicate that the student is "Not in Good Academic Standing" as a result of an academic honor code violation.
+Transcript Notation: A notation on the student's official transcript will indicate that the student is "Not in Good Academic Standing" because of an academic honor code violation.